-The last year has brought plenty of changes to our working lives and our meetings.
-But the reality is that meetings have been broken for a while.
+The 2020s have brought plenty of changes to our working lives and our meetings.
+The reality is that meetings have been broken for a while.

 It’s an area that has stayed static and overlooked for too long.
 This makes no sense, given the business-critical nature of running good meetings.